On the perfomance of a photosystem II reaction centre-based photocell: Results

 \subsection{Zero-frequency noise}

-Full performance characterization of a photocell cannot be limited to the mean current (and associated power curve).
-The current fluctuations quantified by second and higher order cumulants ($\langle I^n\rangle_c$ with $n>1$) can give information on the correlations between elementary charge transfer events.
-In the context of our question of interest, these fluctuations can then reveal how the structured vibrational environment may promote or hinder such correlations and their associated noise features.
+Full performance characterization of a photocell cannot be limited to the steady-state current and power output.
+Steady-state current fluctuations quantified by second and higher order cumulants ($\langle I^n\rangle_c$ with $n>1$) can give information on the microscopic mechanisms underlying correlations between elementary charge transfer events\cite{Blanter2000}.
+While the theory of full counting statistics is well established for Markovian systems\cite{Bagrets2003,Marcos2010}, for non-Markovian dynamics only a few comprehensive frameworks based on perturbative approaches have been put forward\cite{Flindt2010}.
+To address this shortcoming, we have developed a non-perturbative formalism to compute the full counting statistics \cite{Stones2017}, which integrates the exact system dynamics provided by the hierarchical equations of motions with a recursive scheme that allows accurate computation of the current cumulants \cite{Flindt2010} (see Methods).

-Here we focus on the long-time limit or zero-frequency regime of the relative noise strength which is quantified by the second order Fano factor \cite{Fano1947}:
+We focus on the long-time limit or zero-frequency regime of the relative noise strength which is quantified by the second order Fano factor \cite{Fano1947}:

-This ratio between the zero-frequency second order current cumulant and the mean current asserts the deviation of the underlying statistical process from a Poissonian distribution.
+This ratio between the zero-frequency second order current cumulant and the mean current quantifies the deviation of the underlying statistical process from a Poissonian distribution.
 A Fano factor of 1 indicates a Poissonian process without correlations among charge transfer events.
-While deviations from 1 are interpreted as either super-Poissonian ($F^{(2)} > 1$) or sub-Poissonian ($F^{(2)} < 1$), regimes that can be associated with highly fluctuating or more stable currents, respectively.
+Deviations from 1 are interpreted as either super-Poissonian ($F^{(2)} > 1$) or sub-Poissonian ($F^{(2)} < 1$), regimes that can be associated with highly fluctuating or more stable currents, respectively.

+Figure \ref{fig:noise-voltage} reports both non-perturbative and approximate results for $F^{(2)}$ versus $V$ at room temperature for $J_D(\omega)$ (Fig. \ref{fig:noise-voltage}(c)) and $J_2(\omega)$ (Fig. \ref{fig:noise-voltage}(b)).
+For simplicity, we have omitted the results for $J_1(\omega)$ as they simply follow the same trend.
+The qualitative and quantitative agreement between these curves indicate that zero-frequency noise properties of the photocell for these spectral densities is dominated by a population dynamics that is well-captured by the approximate Pauli framework.
+This is also consistent with the fact that exciton coherences arising from the interaction with a slowly relaxing bath or well-resolved vibrational motions decay much faster than the time scale on which the steady state is reached as discussed in the supplementary information.
+These arguments then justify the use of the approximate scheme to obtain insights into the behaviour of $F^{(2)}$ for the full spectral density $J(\omega)$ as shown in Fig. \ref{fig:noise-voltage}(b).